highfivve/moli-ad-tag/examples/ie-11/README.md

-# Self contained
+# IE 11 compatible

-This example show cases how a fully automated publisher tag can be created.
+This example show cases how a a IE11 compatible build looks like

 Features: